noobCodec/bazaar-flipper/README.md

-Simple Bazaar monitor powered by BootStrap 5 and React JS View it live at https://noobcodec.github.io/bazaar-flipper/ Click on the Name field to view more information about the item
+Simple Bazaar monitor powered by BootStrap 5 and React JS <br>
+View it live at https://noobcodec.github.io/bazaar-flipper/ <br>
+Click on the Name field to view more information about the item <br>